collinjones/bandnames.cool/README.md

 # [bandnames.cool](https://www.bandnames.cool)

 bandnames.cool is a bandname aggregate website.
-We love cool band names.
-This website was created by a bunch of boys who loved keeping lists of cool band names they thought of.
+We love cool bandnames.
+This website was created by a bunch of boys who loved keeping lists of cool bandnames they thought of.

 # Features